The two breeds have armies of fans. But which would suit YOU best?

 - Some springers are good-looking, but many will never win a prize for attractiveness.

 - On the other hand working cocker spaniels can be very pretty and come out top in the springer vs cocker beauty contest.
 They also come in different colours from solid black, browns and gold to blue and lemon roans.

 - Finding a traditional, handsome working springer is increasingly difficult.
 The breed standard allows dogs to be 20in at the withers — most show dogs are taller than this, and the majority of working dogs rather smaller.
 Cockers also range widely in size, but overall a typical working cocker will weigh between 13kg and 14.5kg, a springer around 20kg.

 Though both cockers and springers are bred to do exactly the same job, it’s worth remembering that the bigger spaniel of the two, the springer, will find retrieving heavy game that much easier.
-I’ve seen remarkable little cockers retrieving cock pheasants that weigh almost a third of their own weight, but it’s a bit of a struggle.
+Some remarkable little cockers will retrieve cock pheasants that weigh almost a third of their own weight, but it’s a bit of a struggle.

 If you want a picking-up dog, then a springer is the better bet, though a cocker is a wonderful complement to a team of retrievers.

 I don’t know how many English springer spaniels there are in the UK, but my guess would be between 160,000…